anorb/spudo/README.md

 # Spudo
-Spudo helps build a Discord bot that utilizes plugins to add functionality.
+Spudo helps build a Discord bot that is easily extensible to add functionality.
 Built using [DiscordGo](https://github.com/bwmarrin/discordgo).

-## Creating a bot
+## Basic usage
 ### Create a config
 The config uses the [TOML](https://github.com/toml-lang/toml) format.
 If you don't make one, you will be prompted to and the default settings will be used.
 ```toml